Houston vs. Miami (FL) Predictions & Picks - NCAA Tournament Sweet 16

 Houston Performance Insights

+- Houston wins the rebound battle by an average of 8.5 boards.
+It is collecting 35.9 rebounds per game (14th in college basketball) compared to its opponents' 27.4 per contest.

+- Houston knocks down 1.4 more threes per game than the opposition, 7.6 (149th in college basketball) compared to its opponents' 6.2.

-- The Cougars score 100.9 points per 100 possessions (20th in college basketball), while giving up 76.2 points per 100 possessions (first in college basketball).
+- The Cougars average 100.9 points per 100 possessions (20th in college basketball), while giving up 76.2 points per 100 possessions (first in college basketball).

-- Houston has won the turnover battle by 3.8 turnovers per game, committing 9.5 (14th in college basketball play) while forcing 13.3 (79th in college basketball).
+- Houston wins the turnover battle by 3.8 per game, committing 9.5 (14th in college basketball) while its opponents average 13.3.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.